lockettnb/vim_config/README.md

 Scripts
 -------
+A few scripts that I use occasionally so they are not installed in my .vim directory.
+I usually just :souce these files when I want to use one of these scripts.

 scripts/camel.vim   -- move around camel style and delete/yank/copy camel text objects
 scripts/box.vim     -- draw text boxes using the arrow keys